 How much should a ‘Photographer per hour’ charge?

 It depends on the photographer.
-Some guys are living in Jo’burg, another in Durban, one in Port Elizabeth, and three of us are based in Cape Town – the mecca of all things photographic in Africa in many ways!
+Some photographers are living in Jo’burg, another in Durban, Port Elizabeth, and many of us are based in Cape Town – the mecca of all things photographic in Africa in many ways!
 We all have different living costs, and the markets are not as competitive in Port Elizabeth as say, Jo’burg.
 Added to that, a junior photographer with one year of experience shouldn’t earn as much as another with ten.
 And though everyone must be a pro and be able to match certain standards, it is totally fair to pay a better, faster photographer more as they will deliver quality product much faster.
 I strongly belive in the economimc idea of ‘perfect competition’ which lets everyone set their own price, and the market slowly separates the boys from the men – which is probably not such a policitically correct term to use anymore.
 What should you pay a photographer if you’re the client?
 I’d suggest you think about what value they add to your business, and compare it to their quote.
 When I started out, Real Estate agents wanted to pay R300-500 per home shoot and from my side, it just was not worth the time, petrol, effort etc. It may be different if they could guarantee four shoots a day of an hour each, all situated next to each other but a scenario like that has perhaps happened twice in six years.